eyubSalihOzdemir/swiftui_learning_projects/README.md

 I learned **how to deal with network requests** with a simple app using **iTunes API** and **how to load data to object with Codable protocol**.
 I'll be experimenting on this important subject later on.

 <img src="https://user-images.githubusercontent.com/55896033/225342809-a1cf791f-8e81-4b2a-8af8-148185d4404b.png" width=20%> <img src="https://user-images.githubusercontent.com/55896033/225342779-e30f4908-78f8-4099-8a43-a5400e97291f.png" width=20%> <img src="https://user-images.githubusercontent.com/55896033/225342753-ae974562-dd80-4230-9c32-dc2cc0d52bf4.png" width=20%>

+## Project 10 - CupcakeCorner

+This is a projects that send and receives JSON from the internet.
+In this project I've created a data model class from scratch using @Published properties and then make adjustments to make it conform to Codable protocol.
+Then I practiced how to encode the data, send to a server and process the response from that server.